FAQs

 No. We are interested in gathering the ‘best fit’ families, and that means students may perform at a wide variety of levels on standardized tests.
 We believe in working with the whole student and acknowledge that standardized tests can give us some information about a student, but the scope is not broad enough to fully help us make admissions decisions.

 Applications are due by March 1st of each year, with admissions decisions made by early April.
 After the admission deadline passes, applications will continue to be accepted on a rolling basis as spaces allow.
 Midyear admissions are also possible, as space allows.
-If a class is full, The Sage School will placeaccepted applicants into a wait pool.
-Students will be admitted from the wait pool as space allows and in the order committee determines the best fits for the school.
+If a class is full, The Sage School will place accepted applicants into a wait pool.
+Students will be admitted from the wait pool as space allows and in the order committee determines the best fit for the school.
 If you missed the deadline, please call the school to see if space is available.

 Life After Sage